joeywu63/financial_planner/d1/product-and-planning.md

 #### Roles & responsibilities

 Describe the different roles on the team and the responsibilities associated with each role.
  * Roles should reflect the structure of your team and be appropriate for your project.
 Not necessarily one role to one team member.

 List each team member and:
  * A description of their role(s) and responsibilities including the components they'll work on and non-software related work
  * 3 technical strengths and weaknesses each (e.g. languages, frameworks, libraries, development methodologies, etc.)

- Some roles:
- * Customer relations
- * Tech guy
- * QA, testing
- * UX
- * Scrum master

 #### Team Rules

 Describe your team's working culture.

 Communications:
  * What is the expected frequency?
 What methods/channels are appropriate?
  * If you have a partner project, what is your process (in detail) for communicating with your partner?

-   * meeting once per week in person
-   * slack/zoom/fb voice call
-   * for partner: email, in person meeting every 2/3? weeks

 Meetings:
  * How are people held accountable for attending meetings, completing action items?
 Is there a moderator or process?

-   * moderator/faciliator for meetings (take turns talking)
-   * 3 strikes? -> TA

 Conflict Resolution:
  * List at least three team scenarios/conflicts you discussed in lecture and how you decided you will resolve them.
 Indecisions?
 Non-responsive team members?
 Any other scenarios you can think of?

-   * go to TA
-   * scenarios: multiple options -> vote
-   * planning poker?

 #### Events

 Describe meetings (and other events) you are planning to have:
  * When and where?
 Recurring or ad hoc?
 In-person or online?

-   * In person once/week, friday 12pm, recurring
-   * online (by voice) when necessary

  * What's the purpose of each meeting?

-   * get every1 on same page
-   * assign tasks
-   * review work

  * Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc.

 #### Partner Meetings